top of page

 1. Tweaking the Timing:

 Getting the timing right for naps is crucial to help build enough sleep pressure to fall asleep easier.
 If a baby is put down for a nap too early, they might not be tired enough to sleep for long or will struggle falling asleep.
 If they're put down too late, they might be overtired and struggle to settle.
-Aim to put your baby down for a nap when you notice early signs of tiredness, such as yawning, rubbing their eyes, hiccupping or becoming less engaged with their surroundings.
+Aim to put your baby down for a nap when you notice consistent signs of tiredness, such as yawning, rubbing their eyes, hiccupping or becoming less engaged with their surroundings.

-2. Create a Consistent Nap Routine:
+2. Consistent Nap Routine:

 A short, consistent nap routine can signal to your baby that it’s time to sleep.
 This routine might include dimming the lights, turning on the sound machine, diaper change, sleep sack and reading a short story.
 Over time, these daily cues can help your baby associate the routine with sleep and make it easier for them to settle down.

-3. Practice the Pause/Encourage Self-Settling:
+3. Practice the Pause:

 Giving your baby space and the opportunity to self-settle can be a game-changer when it comes to extending naps.
 If your baby wakes up after a short nap, try giving them a few minutes to see if they can fall back asleep on their own.
 Offering a pacifier, gently patting their back, or using a white noise machine can also help them resettle.